Are you thinking of moving to Portugal in the latter half of 2023?

 Portugal specifies that D7 applicants should show evidence of passive income that’s at least the equivalent of the Portuguese minimum wage.

 However, the cost of living in Portugal is rising all the time.
-The minimum wage typically isn’t enough to live comfortably in the major cities.
+The minimum wage isn’t sufficient to live comfortably in the major cities.

 That’s why we recommend you have at least €1,000 a month for one applicant plus the 50% and 30% for a spouse and children.